socrates6708/MNIST/README.md

 The neural network implemented in this script is a convolutional neural network (CNN) for classifying MNIST digits.
 Here’s a detailed breakdown of its layers and operations:

 1. **Convolutional Layers**:
-   - `conv1`: A 2D convolutional layer with 32 filters, each of size 3x3, followed by a ReLU activation.
+   - `conv1`: A 2D convolutional layer with 32 filters, each of size 3x3, with depth 32 followed by a ReLU activation.
-   - `conv2`: A 2D convolutional layer with 64 filters, each of size 3x3, followed by a ReLU activation.
+   - `conv2`: A 2D convolutional layer with 64 filters, each of size 3x3, with depth 64 followed by a ReLU activation.
-   - `conv3`: A 2D convolutional layer with 128 filters, each of size 3x3, followed by a ReLU activation.
+   - `conv3`: A 2D convolutional layer with 128 filters, each of size 3x3, with depth 128 followed by a ReLU activation.

 2. **Flattening Layer**:
    - The output from the final convolutional layer is flattened to prepare it for the fully connected layer.
 This is done by reshaping the tensor using `view(-1, fc_input_size)` where `fc_input_size` is calculated based on the input dimensions.